noodldocs/noodldocs.github.io/snippets/snippets.md

 # Snippets
 Here you will find small and useful guides on how to solve a specific task in Noodl, we call them **Snippets**.

 These snippets can include small Noodl node graphs that you can copy and paste into your project.
-If you see this button:
+If you see button bellow, You can click it to copy the nodes shown on the accompanying image to your clipboard, and then paste them into your project in Noodl.

 ![](copy-nodes-button.png ':class=img-size-s')

-You can click it to copy the nodes shown on the accompanying image and then paste them into your project in Noodl.
-If you come across this buttun:
+If you come across this button:

 ![](import-button.png ':class=img-size-s')